-The effect of consolidating FG VIEs includes (i) changes in fair value gains (losses) on FG VIEs' assets and liabilities, (ii) the elimination of premiums and losses related to the AGC FG VIEs' liabilities with recourse and (iii) the elimination of investment balances related to the Company's purchase of AGC insured FG VIEs' debt.
+The effect on the statements of operations and financial condition of consolidating FG VIEs includes (i) changes in fair value gains (losses) on FG VIEs' assets and liabilities, (ii) the elimination of premiums and losses related to the FG VIEs' liabilities with recourse and (iii) the elimination of investment balances related to the Company's purchase of AGC insured FG VIEs' debt.
 Upon consolidation of a FG VIE, the related insurance and, if applicable, the related investment balances, are considered intercompany transactions and therefore eliminated.
 Such eliminations are included in the table below to present the full effect of consolidating FG VIEs.